K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 12.2	In addition to the Manager’s fees, the Client will be liable for:

 - a)	any costs payable and properly incurred under this Agreement, including all reasonable expenses, liabilities, charges [(including any research charge agreed with the Client)][^12] and costs including but not limited to any brokerage charges, commissions, transfer fees, registration fees, exchange fees, settlement fees, and stamp duty, tax or other fiscal liabilities or any other transaction related expenses and fees arising out of transactions in the Portfolio incurred by the Manager, its Delegates or persons appointed or retained in accordance with Clause 8 in performing the services under this Agreement;
-- b)	any costs and expenses payable to bond trustees [or legal charges associated with Work-outs] in connection with assets in the Portfolio;
+- b)	any costs and expenses payable to bond trustees in connection with assets in the Portfolio;
 - c)	any costs and expenses associated with assistance with Litigation in connection with assets in the Portfolio in accordance with Clause 26; and
-- d)	any costs related to the termination of this Agreement payable in accordance with Clause 28.
+- d)	any costs related to the termination of this Agreement payable in accordance with Clause 27.

 12.3  The fees set out in Schedule 3 are exclusive of any applicable sales taxes (including GST, HST, QST or similar taxes) which, if payable, shall be payable in addition by the Client at the same time as the fees and upon receipt of the Manager’s invoice.